scala/docs.scala-lang/_overviews/toolkit/sttp-json.md

 {% include markdown.html path="_markdown/install-sttp.md" %}

+## HTTP and JSON

-JSON is common format to send and receive data from and to web servers, in the request and response bodies.
+JSON is common format to send and receive data through HTTP, in the request and response bodies.

 In the examples below, We use the [Github REST API](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28).
 You will need a secret [Github authentication token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to run the programs.
 Do not share this token with anyone and do not paste it online!

-## Sending and receiving raw JSON
+## Sending and receiving JSON

 To send JSON in a request and parse JSON from a response we use sttp in combination with uJson.